nismod/smif/docs/decisions.md

 stations, wind farms...), transmission lines and bus bars.

-A simulation model has access to several methods to obtain its current *state*.
-The DataHandle.get_state and DataHandle.get_current_interventions provide direct access the database of interventions relevant for the current timestep.
+A simulation model has access to several methods to obtain its current _state_.
+The DataHandle.get_state and DataHandle.get_current_interventions provide direct access to the set of interventions relevant for the current timestep.

 ## Deciding on Interventions